 class-threshold2 is an absolute number of pages.
-You can use class-threshold2 when you need a relatively low threshold value for a large group buffer pool but class-threshold1 does not provide the necessary granularity between the class-threshold1 values of 0 and 1. class-threshold2 can be an integer between 0 and 32767, inclusive.
+You can use class-threshold2 when you need a relatively low threshold value for a large group buffer pool but class-threshold1 does not provide the necessary granularity between the class-threshold1 values of 0 and 1. class-threshold2 can be an integer in the range 0-32767, inclusive.
 The default class-threshold2 value when a group buffer pool is defined is 0.